International Cooperation in the field of Smart Grids

 Austria, Germany and Switzerland have decided to cooperate as regards promoting R&D in the field of ICT-based energy systems of tomorrow.
 This cooperation encompasses developing and testing introduction strategies for Smart Grids.
 This provides further opportunities for the Austrian Smart Grids Pioneers to intensify and expand their research in the field of energy systems of tomorrow across borders.
 A memorandum of understanding to this effect was signed during a ceremony at the E-Energy annual conference on 26 November 2009.

-In Austria the Federal Ministry for Transport, Innovation and Technology (BMVIT) is responsible for the cooperative arrangement, in partnership with the Federal Ministry of Economics and Technology (BMWi) in Germany and the Federal Agency for Energy (BFE) in Switzerland.
+Climat Action, Environment, Energy, Mobility, Innovation and Technology (BMK) (formerly BMVIT) is responsible for the cooperative arrangement, in partnership with the Federal Ministry of Economics and Technology (BMWi) in Germany and the Federal Agency for Energy (BFE) in Switzerland.

 The cooperation focusses on the development of intelligent electricity grids, also called "Internet of Energy" or "Smart Grids".
 A further focal point is the integration of electro-mobility into the system.